nuejs/www/docs2/concepts/universal-hot-reloading.md

 ## Non- goals
 Nue hot-reloading applies to UI components only so updates to JavaScript/TypeScript extensions make no impact.
-These extensions are best developed and tested on server-side.
+These extensions are best developed and tested on the server side.

 ## Disable hot-reloading
-You can disable hot-reloading `no_hotreload: true` configuration option.
+You can disable the hot-reloading `no_hotreload: true` configuration option.
 Hot-reloading is automatically disabled from the production build, as it makes no sense there.